RunestoneInteractive/RunestoneServer/pip/source/Strings/strings.rst

-The `slice` operator ``[n:m]`` returns the part of the string from the n'th character to the m'th character, *including the first* but *excluding the last*. other words,  start with the character at index n and go up to but *do not include* the character at index m.
+The `slice` operator ``[n:m]`` returns the part of the string from the n'th character to the m'th character, *including the first* but *excluding the last*.
+In other words,  start with the character at index n and go up to but *do not include* the character at index m.

 If you omit the first index (before the colon), the slice starts at the